-- store fresh bedding in a manner that prevents contamination by manure, water, pests and wildlife; - provide a consistent source of dry absorbable bedding which is removed and replaced when soiled and on a regular schedule with a stall cleaning routine; and remove bedding and clean and disinfect stalls prior to placing a different horse in the stall.
+- store fresh bedding in a manner that prevents contamination by manure, water, pests and wildlife; - provide a consistent source of dry absorbable bedding which is removed and replaced when soiled and on a regular schedule with a stall cleaning routine; and

-&lt;sup>9 References: Water Quality and Horse Keeping Facilities (June 2003), Ministry of Agriculture, Food and Rural Affairs: Fact Sheet- water requirement of livestock and FAO corporate document repository: Water quality for agriculture section 6).
+9 References: Water Quality and Horse Keeping Facilities (June 2003), Ministry of Agriculture, Food and Rural Affairs: Fact Sheet- water requirement of livestock and FAO corporate document repository: Water quality for agriculture section 6).

-Olkowski, Andrew A. Livestock Water Quality: A Field Guide for Cattle, Horses, Poultry and Swine.
+10 Olkowski, Andrew A. Livestock Water Quality : A Field Guide for Cattle, Horses, Poultry and Swine.
 2009.
 Agriculture and Agri-Food Canada